AndreMonc/BOW_Quiz/README.md

 ##Instructions Step-by-Step
 #####Before running PopART_Xtreme.py
-- Select a Nexus alignment file for which you would like to produce a haplotype network
+- Select a Nexus alignment file for which you would like to produce a haplotype network.
-- Open PopART
+- Open PopART.
-- Import your Nexus files into PopART (*Click on "nex" icon at top left of pane*)
+- Import your Nexus files into PopART (*Click on "nex" icon at top left of pane*).
 - Create network of choice (Network --> *your network of choice*). (*Note: Ancestral parsimony networks require a trees block in your Nexus file*).
-- Export as a Scalable Vector Graphic file (File --> Export graphics --> *Save as .svg*)
+- Export as a Scalable Vector Graphic file (File --> Export graphics --> *Save as .svg*).
-- Save log file (Statistics --> Identical sequences --> Yes)
+- Save log file (Statistics --> Identical sequences --> Yes).

 #####User input file
-- Open a new .txt file
+- Open a new .txt file.
 - On each line first write the sequence id used for the individual to which you wish to add label information.
-- MORE DETAILS NEEDED
+- MORE DETAILS NEEDED.
-- Add coordinates
+- Add coordinates.

 #####Running program on command line